datvo2k/devops-interview/kodecloud.md

  - Both: ENTRYPOINT["echo"] \ CMD["This is EntryPoint"]

  - Both run during docker container runtime.
 Either one of theme are suggested to be used as best practice.
 Using both of theme in the same Dockerfile is also possible.

+#### Kubernetes
+###### Explain replication controller in kubernetes?
+A replication controller is responsible for running the specified number of pod copies across the cluster.
+Create X number pods present.

+###### What is pv and pvc in kubernetes?
+What role do they play?
+- PV -> Persistent Volume
+- PVC -> Persistent Volume Claim
+- POD -> PVC -> PV -> Volume(NFS, EBS)

+###### A pod is trying to access a volume but it gives access error.
+We would like this pod to have access to this volume.
+What can we do to achieve the same?
+- The issue cloud be appear because of AccessMode of volume
+- Not all PV allow multiple pod access
+- in K8S: ReadWriteOnce, ReadOnlyMany, ReadWriteMany, ReadWriteOncePod
+- Example NFS allows ReadWriteMany
+- EBS allows only ReadWriteOnce

+###### What is side car container?
+A sidecar container runs parallel to the main application container.
+The reason to use a sidecar container can be for different reasons.
+For example, in Istio the sidecar container is used as a proxy for managing incoming traffic for the main container, it can also be used for logging, monitoring purposes, and more.
+Remove certain complexities when we build application.

+###### How does the K8S scheduler quickly assign worker nodes for the pod?
+Explain the internal working of K8S's scheduler.